RomainChor/Generalization_FL_ICML2024/README.md

-# Federated Learning: Lessons from Generalization Error Analysis
+# Lessons from Generalization Error Analysis of Federated Learning: You May Communicate Less Often!
-Contains source code for reproducing experimental results of the ICML2024 paper "Federated Learning: Lessons from Generalization Error Analysis" by Milad Sefidgaran, Romain Chor, Abdellatif Zaidi and Yijun Wan.
+Contains source code for reproducing experimental results of the ICML2024 paper "Lessons from Generalization Error Analysis of Federated Learning: You May Communicate Less Often!" by Milad Sefidgaran, Romain Chor, Abdellatif Zaidi and Yijun Wan.

 ## FSVM code